32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 A similar effect could be used with exposed brick or timber panelling accompanied by other textures and colours in the interiors.
 There's a lot to ply with in open plan spaces – from flooring and lighting to sofas and artwork – so these elements can be introduced in various ways.

-"The very nature of oak frame lends itself extremely well to open-plan homes, with the frame itself acting as both a visual and, where required, physical divide," comments Natasha Brinsmead.
+"The very nature of oak frame lends itself extremely well to open-plan homes, with the frame itself acting as both a visual and, where required, physical divide," comments Natasha Brinsmead, Homebuilding & Renovating's former associate content editor.
 "Right at the design stage, have a conversation with your architect about how the frame could be used to ensure each space can have its own separate feel even when open to another."

-In an open plan kitchen, the design hangs on the interaction between the kitchen, especially the island, and dining or living room.
+In an open plan kitchen, the design hangs on the interaction between the kitchen, and dining or living room.
 Where space is tight, there are some brilliant design ideas out there for kitchen islands with banquette seating attached.

 "A freestanding table and chairs can really encroach on space," advises Natasha Brinsmead.
 "Built-in bench seating arranged around a table makes perfect sense in many cases, coming off the wall or the units themselves."

-This is a super effective way to use the space, as banquette seating means you don’t need to create space around the dining table for guests to get to their chairs and pull them out, meaning your dining table can be closer to the island.
-It’s also an effective and stylish way of uniting the two spaces and ensuring your open plan kitchen doesn’t feel disparate.
+This is a super effective way to use the space, as banquette seating means you don’t need to create space around the dining table for guests to get to their chairs and pull them out.
+It’s also a stylish way of uniting the two spaces and ensuring your open plan kitchen doesn’t feel disparate.

 Oak frame interiors lend themselves beautifully to subtle, but effective visual divisions for large kitchen, dining and living areas.

-One tricky point to navigate when designing a new kitchen is deliberating what is a timeless, but modern style to include and what is a fad trend that will make the room feel outdated within a few years.
+One tricky point to navigate when designing a new kitchen is deliberating what is a timeless, yet modern style versus a fad kitchen trend that will make the room feel outdated within a few years.

 Small open plan kitchens can work really well, where the lack of walls makes it possible for light to flow well and frees up floorspace for other uses.